 - Submit to Commandant (CG-1112) one ombudsman nomination package to represent all units within the District.

-- Each District CMC will ensure the following additional information is included in the nomination package sent to Commandant (CG-1112)
+- Ensure the following additional information is included in the nomination package sent to Commandant (CG-1112)

 Biographical information, to include information about the spouse and family, and (sample)

-9. A selection panel will review the nominations and select the Wanda Allen-Yearout Ombudsman of the Year (OOY).
+9. A Coast Guard Headquarters selection panel will meet to review the District nominations and select the 2020 Wanda Allen-Yearout Ombudsman of the Year.

 Commandant (CG-1112) will announce the OOY by message traffic.
 The Ombudsman of the Year and their spouse will be invited to Coast Guard Headquarters and will be presented the award.